-Mercyhurst University enrollment for the 2021-2022 academic year was approximately 3910 students.
-The student body is approximately 60% women and 40% men.
-For the fall 2021 semester, there were 2814.3 full-time equivalent (FTE) students at the University, and 58.5% of those students lived in University-owned, -recognized, -rented, -leased, or otherwise controlled housing.
-Additionally, there were 482 full-time equivalent (FTE) employees (faculty and staff combined) at the University.
+Mercyhurst University enrollment for the 2023-2024 academic year was approximately 3434 students.
+The student body is approximately 59.6% women and 40.4% men.
+For the fall 2023 semester, there were 2535 full-time equivalent (FTE) students at the University, and 64.2% of those students lived in University-owned, -recognized, -rented, -leased, or otherwise controlled housing.
+Additionally, there were 372 full-time equivalent (FTE) employees (faculty and staff combined) at the University.

-The Mercyhurst University Police Department strives to create an environment that is conducive to good living and learning by supporting the Mercyhurst University mission, and by recognizing the individual's right to pursue their personal goals.
-The Mercyhurst University Police Department enforces state, and federal laws, and Mercyhurst University rules and regulations, and at the same time strives to protect the rights of each and every individual.
+The Mercyhurst University Police Department (MUPD) strives to create an environment that is conducive to good living and learning by supporting the Mercyhurst University mission, and by recognizing the individual's right to pursue their personal goals.
+The MUPD enforces state and federal laws, along with Mercyhurst University rules and regulations while protecting the rights of every individual.
 The Mercyhurst University Security Department was founded in 1971, and in August 1998 became the Department of Police and Safety.
-Today, the Mercyhurst University Police Department remains committed to its original mission of providing a safe and secure environment for the entire University community.
-The Mercyhurst University Police Department is comprised of A Chief of Police, Patrol Lieutenant, Patrol Sergeant, along with six full time, four part time officers.
+Today, the MUPD remains committed to its original mission of providing a safe and secure environment for the entire University community.
+The MUPD is comprised of a Chief of Police, Patrol Lieutenant, Patrol, along with four full time, three part time officers and training Sergeant.
 Police Officers who patrol the campus, perform life safety operations, parking enforcement operations, and work campus special events and details performing crowd and vehicular control activities, as well as other pertinent police related operations.
 Three full-time and one part-time communications officers are assigned to the camera, emergency alarm center, and communications center located in the Police Department's office at Erie campus.
-There is a minimum of one police and one communications officer on duty 24 hours a day, 365 days a year.
-Mercyhurst University safety officers are not police officers and therefore do not have law enforcement authority, including powers of arrest.
-They are, however, governed by the same rules, regulations, and standard operating procedures (SOP), and perform the same duties as the university police officers.
+There is a minimum of one police and one communications officer on duty 24 hours a day, 365 days a year

-The Mercyhurst Police Department employs a small contingent of students (typically ranges from 6 to 8) as student work study personnel.
-These students supplement police operations by performing basic security functions including foot escorts, building checks, interior building and exterior building unlocks, directed patrols, traffic control, access monitoring, Parking enforcement and special event security.
+The MUPD employs a small contingent of students (typically ranges from 6 to 8) as student work study personnel.
+These students supplement police operations by performing basic security functions including foot escorts, building checks, interior building and exterior building unlocks, directed patrols, traffic control, access monitoring, parking enforcement and special event security.
 City of Erie Police Department (EPD) provide additional support during large-scale campus events and assisting MUPD with the management of on-campus social events/activities.
-The Department patrols the campus and provides public safety services through the deployment of vehicle, foot, and bicycle patrols.
+The department patrols the campus and provides public safety services through the deployment of vehicle, foot, and bicycle patrols.

-The Department is under the leadership of the Chief of Police, who reports to the Vice President for Student Life.
+The department is under the leadership of the Chief of Police, who reports to the Vice President for Student Life.
 Institutional clery compliance initiatives are managed by the Chief of Police.
 The Chief is responsible for coordinating the daily patrol and security operations and activities of the Department.
-The Lieutenant of Patrol is responsible for is responsible for in-service training, crime prevention services, field training, both internal and external administrative investigations as well as managing the Pennsylvania UCR Act compliance records retention processes and assists in clery compliance.
-The Patrol Sergeant is responsible for day to day police activities on the North East campus.
+The Lieutenant of Patrol is responsible for is responsible for in-service training, crime prevention services, field training, both internal and external administrative investigations as well as managing the Pennsylvania UCR Act compliance records retention processes and assists in clery compliance

-The Director of Protective Services is responsible for Fire Safety, OSHA compliance, and environmental, health/safety concerns, coordinating the institution's fire safety program initiatives; clery compliance and annual fire safety report.
+The Director of Protective Services is responsible for Fire Safety, OSHA compliance, and environmental, health/ safety concerns, coordinating the institution's fire safety program initiatives; clery compliance and annual fire safety report.